Skip to content

 Adopt Living Specs Before Your Next Production Feature

-The vibe coding versus spec-driven development debate resolves in knowing when to transition between methodologies, not in picking one permanently.
+The vibe coding versus spec-driven development debate resolves in knowing when to transition between methodologies.
 Vibe coding delivers discovery speed; SDD delivers production durability.
 The three-month wall is real, requirements drift is measurable, and spaghetti chat histories do not survive team scaling.
 Living specs, the version-controlled specification artifacts that persist beyond any single conversation, represent the practical synthesis that production teams need.

 Free tier available · VS Code extension · Takes 2 minutes